1. Quality

 - Preoccupation with Failure –This includes focusing on errors and near misses, learning from them, and figuring out how to prevent them from happening again.

 - Reluctance to Simplify – The acceptance that our organization is complex, with a potential to fail in new and unexpected ways.
-This means resisting broad excuses and digging deeply to identify root causes of poor performance.
+This means resisting broad excuses and digging deeply to identify key drivers and root causes of poor performance.

 - Sensitivity to Operations – Having heightened awareness of the state of relevant systems and processes and what is or isn’t working by using data, feedback, and listening.